fkarg/fkarg.github.io/drafts/rat-meetup.md

 ## Reasons for Success
-So far the atmosphere during our meetups has been really great and people are thoroughly enjoying to get together.
+So far the atmosphere during our meetups has been really great and people are thoroughly enjoying getting together.
 This allows for sharing personal problems and subsequent solving or at least iteration on them from everyone present (important: [beware of other-optimizing][other-optimizing]).

 We think that there are a few factors beneficial for fostering such a friendly atmosphere.
 Be aware of us being lucky and survivorship bias.